mimavox/prosocialinterventions/README.md

-# MasterProject

-Code for thesis titled "Testing Prosocial Interventions on Social Media Through Generative Simulation" by Maik Larooij.
+# Code for paper "Can We Fix Social Media?
+Testing Prosocial Interventions using Generative Social Simulation"

 ## How to run?